Grant Application Process | Legal Services

 Grant Types: Legal Services

-Grants for general operations are generally made to organizations who provide unique services within their communities.
+Grants for general operations are generally made to legal services organizations who provide unique services within their communities.
 This includes funding to legal service providers who are based in “legal deserts”.

-This includes, but is not limited to, new strategy-focused projects designed to enhance the effectiveness of an organization to answer questions posed by either the organization or by the legal services sector.
+This includes, but is not limited to strategy-focused projects designed to enhance the effectiveness of an organization to answer questions posed by either the organization or by the legal services sector.

 I & R Grants